 - Slow growth and development in children

-- Fast heart rate, fast breathing, or too dizzy to stand up
+- You have a fast heart rate, fast breathing, or are too dizzy to stand up.

-- Vomiting blood or vomit that looks like coffee grounds
+- Your vomit has blood in it or looks like coffee grounds.

 Treatment for ulcerative colitis